 Application for Graduation

-Candidates for graduation are required to file an application for their degrees with the registrar early in the semester in which they expect to graduate.
-See the academic calendar for deadline dates.
+Candidates for graduation are required to file an application for their degrees.
+See the registrar website for deadlines and details.

 A student may simultaneously complete major requirements in two disciplines, thereby attaining a double major within the prescribed 120 semester hours.
 All specific degree requirements must be met, and only one degree, either the BA or the BS, will be granted.
 Thus, a student cannot double major across colleges, and cannot double major in A&S for a BA and a BS degree unless they attain 150 hours.